antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 ![ERTMon-wCompSpec](https://github.com/antononcube/MathematicaForPrediction/raw/master/MarkdownDocuments/Diagrams/Parametrized-event-records-data-transformations/ERTMon-wCompSpec.png)

-The computation specification is set to the monad with the function ERTMonSetComputationSpecification.
+The computation specification is set to the monad with the function `ERTMonSetComputationSpecification`.

 Alternatively, a computation specification can be created and filled-in as a CSV file and read into the monad.
 (Not described here.)

 ### Grouping event records by entity-variable pairs

-With the function ERTMonGroupEntityVariableRecords we group the event records by the found unique entity-variable pairs.
+With the function `ERTMonGroupEntityVariableRecords` we group the event records by the found unique entity-variable pairs.
 Note that in the pipeline below we set the computation specification first.

     p =
       p⟹